 Children take part in activities to develop their fine and gross motor-skills and recognition of patterns, for example, to form letters using their index finger in sand or using paint.
-Children should begin to learn how to correctly hold a pencil.
-Then how to use a pencil, and hold it effectively to form recognisable letters most of which are correctly formed.
-Children will be shown how to write cursively.
+Children should begin to learn how to correctly hold a pencil, then how to use a pencil, and hold it effectively to form recognisable letters most of which are correctly formed.
+Children will be shown pre-cursive handwriting.
 They should be given the opportunities to develop their handwriting to their full potential at that age.
+Pencil grips will be provided for children who need help with the tripod grip.